Novel regular black holes: geometry, source and shadow: Conclusion

-It may be possible to extend our work to include line elements where a Bardeen--like regularising term is added in the metric functions $-g_{tt}$ or $(g_{rr})^{-1}$.
+It may be possible to extend our work along two directions.
+One may consider line elements where a Bardeen--like regularising term is added in the metric functions $-g_{tt}$ or $(g_{rr})^{-1}$.
 The consequences of such an addition may be explored.
 We can also see if the ultrastatic spacetimes ($g_{tt}=-1$), which arise assuming the same $g_{rr}$ have nonsingular wormhole features.
 The status of energy conditions and, more importantly, the question of viable matter sources need to be addressed in such scenarios in order to facilitate a proper understanding.
-We hope to return to such issues in future.
+Numerous suggestions on validating the existence of wormholes through observations have appeared in the literature recently \cite{obworm1,obworm2,obworm3,obworm4} and any study on newer wormhole geometries may therefore have some relevance.
+The other direction, as stated before, is about obtaining a rotating version of our spacetime, possibly using the Newman-Janis algorithm \cite{nj}.
+Such a rotating spacetime will enable us to make more accurate estimates of the metric parameters using observational data.

+Lastly, an important issue about ours, as well as any spacetime, is its stability under fluctuations.
+Our preliminary investigations (not discussed here) indicate that linear perturbations (quasinormal modes) appear to be finite and linear stabilty holds.
+However, the more involved question on nonlinear stability needs to be addressed and analysed.
+We hope to return to some of these issues in future work.